Glossary

 • Breakdown of recurring vs. one-time fees

-• Segment data (SMB, enterprise)
+• Segment data (SMB, mid-market, enterprise)

 • Notes on pricing, discounting, and sales compensation policies